You do not have to be a genius to make beautiful Copic Blends!

 Look at how flat it looks!
 Re-blending kills dimensionality.

 Not only does the bottom swatch look flatter and less dimensional, it's also significantly darker.

 R22 x 3 coats is more like an R25!

 1. Work dark to light.
-The fewer times you have to go up and down the scale, the less chance you'll overblend.
+The fewer times you have to go up and down the blending scale, the less opportunity you'll have to over-blend.

-2. If you are unhappy with a blend, stop working on that area and go color a new area.
-Moving on means that when you finally go back to evaluate the problem spot, you'll look at it with fresh eyes.
+2. If you are unhappy with a blend, stop working on that area.
+Go color a new area.
+When you finally come back to the mistake area, you'll look at the bad spot with fresh eyes.
 Chances are, the blend isn't nearly as tragic as you originally thought.